Azul Wasi (The Blue House)

 How St Andrew’s supports Azul Wasi

-The people of St Andrew’s Church first became involved in raising money for Azul Wasi in June 2006 after a presentation to the congregation at one of the church’s regular Gift Days.
-The congregation of St Andrew’s has continued to support the project enthusiastically through individual donations and fundraising events at the church.
-The PCC has supported the project with an annual donation of £1000.
-The money raised so far has amounted to over £23,000.
+The congregation of St Andrew’s has continued to support the project enthusiastically through individual donations and various fundraising events at the church.
+The PCC supports the project with an annual donation of £1,000 and altogether the money raised so far has amounted to over £130,000.

 How you can help